 How to Register for Open Courses

-Starting in the spring 2023 semester, SDSU Global Campus is using a new registration process for open courses.
-Please follow the instructions below to successfully enroll in courses.
+Please follow the instructions below to successfully enroll in open courses.

 1. Once you’ve chosen your courses, click the Enroll button below to begin the registration process.
 Please indicate on the form that you’d like to register for courses.